Bai756/yahoo-news-scraping/README.md

 # yahoo-news-scraping
- Scraping lastest news off of yahoo finance
+ Scrapes lastest news off of yahoo finance
+ Use data.py to print out the titles, links, and sources of the news